ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-24-SMC18-Data-Challenge-4.md

 ### Rationale

 Awk is lightweight, concise, expressive, and fast – especially for text processing applications.
-Syntax of awk programs is known to be terse and hard to read by some accounts.
+Some people find Awk programs terse and hard to read.
 I have taken care to make the code readable.
-I wanted to see how far can I go with awk (and boy did I go far!).
-Alternative tools such as modern Python libraries have sometimes scaling limitations, portability concerns.
+I wanted to see how far can I go with Awk (and boy did I go far!).
+Alternative tools such as modern Python libraries sometimes have scaling limitations, portability concerns.
 Some are still evolving.
 Swift is used simply because I was familiar with it and confident that it will scale well in this case.

 # Data

 The original [data](https://www.openacademic.ai/oag) was in two sets (*aminer* and *mag*) of 322 `json` files -- each containing a million records.
 A file with a list of common records appearing in both sets was available.
-An awk script (`src/filterdup.awk`) is used to exclude these duplicate records from the aminer dataset.
+An Awk script (`src/filterdup.awk`) is used to exclude these duplicate records from the aminer dataset.
 As a result, it came out about **256 million** (256,382,605 to be exact) unique records to be processed.
 The total data size is 329GB.
 Some